Tinger-X/MatSpecRCNN/readme.md

 This paper proposes a novel multispectral object detection and material recognition network, _MatSpecRCNN_, which is based on _Mask R-CNN_ and customized for the characteristics of multispectral images.
-The network backbone uses 9-channel multispectral image as input, and accepts spectral attention and spatial attention mechanism during the feature extraction stage to enhance the representation of spectral and spatial features.
+The network backbone uses nine-channel multispectral image as input, and adopts spectral attention and spatial attention mechanism during the feature extraction stage to enhance the representation of spectral and spatial features.
-Based on the detection and segmentation branches, we designed a _material recognition branch_ that accurately classifies target materials by using a material-roi(Region of Interest)-pool, a material-head and a material-predictor within the bounding-box prediction results.
+Based on the detection and segmentation branches, we designed a _material recognition branch_ that accurately classifies target materials by using roi-pool, head and predictor within the bounding-box prediction results.
 Experimental results show that our network achieves high-precision in object detection and material recognition on custom multispectral datasets, providing an effective tool for intelligent analysis of multispectral images.

 # Images